 If you are renting out a house or apartment in Israel, one of the most important features to potential tenants will be the kitchen.
-Shaun Isaacson of Creative Estates Israel explains how to add value to your Israeli property by upgrading the kitchen.
+Shaun Isaacson of Creative Estates Israel explains how to add value to your Israeli property by renovating the kitchen.

 As in many other cultures, the kitchen is often the center of a Jewish home.
 Family life and social life in Israel tends to focus around eating, so your tenants may expect a fully-equipped modern kitchen in their rental apartment.
 So here are some helpful points to consider before you start to renovate: